New York Point: Alphabet

 New York Point is read from left to right.
 A symbol consists of one to four consecutive cells that are each two points high and one point wide.
-Capital letters all consist of four cells, while minuscules are represented by one to three.
-Each capital letter is derived from the corresponding lower-case letter by adding single point cells to make the capital four cells wide.
-The additional cells are all bottom point if the final cell of the lower-case letter only has an upper point.
-Otherwise, the additional cells are all upper point only.
+Capital letters all consist of four cells.
+Each capital letter is derived from the corresponding lower-case letter by adding at the end a horizontal line consisting of as many points as are needed for the capital letter to be four points wide (i.e. a line of three points to a lower-case letter that is one cell wide, a line of two points to a lower-case letter that is two points wide, and one point to a lower-case letter that is three points wide).
+The points are added in the lower halves of the cells if the final cell of the lower-case letter only has a point in the upper half; otherwise, the points are added in the upper halves of the cells.